alibaba/TinyNeuralNetwork/docs/FAQ.md

 #### What if `BidirectionalLSTM` is unsupported while `UnidirectionalLSTM` is supported?
 You may add the parameter `map_bilstm_to_lstm=True` when defining TFLiteConverter.

-#### How to convert a model with LSTM?
+#### How to convert a model with LSTM or GRU?
-The easy way is to pass in `unroll_lstm=True` when defining TFLiteConverter, so that everything works just like in PyTorch.
-But the `LSTM`s will be translated to a bunch of ops, which makes the computation graph complicated.
-Alternatively, if you need a single op for each `LSTM`, then you may refer to the content below.
+The easy way is to pass in `unroll_rnn=True` when defining TFLiteConverter, so that everything works just like in PyTorch.
+But the `LSTM/GRU`s will be translated to a bunch of ops, which makes the computation graph complicated.
+Alternatively, if you need a single op for each `LSTM`(GRU is not supported yet), then you may refer to the content below.

 Since the target format of our conversion is TFLite, we need to understand how LSTM works in PyTorch and Tensorflow respectively.